LORD-MicroStrain/Protocols/README.md

 # Protocols
 The following documents describe how MicroStrain devices can be communicated with and configured.

+If you have any questions or run into any issues, please let us know!
+[MicroStrain Support Portal](https://support.microstrain.com)

 ## Wireless

 **Note**: It is highly recommended that you use [MSCL](https://github.com/LORD-MicroStrain/MSCL) to interact with our Wireless devices.
 MSCL handles all the complexities of our Wireless Protocols and abstracts it for you in a much cleaner interface.
 If you have determined MSCL will not work for you, the following links describe our protocol in detail.